 For example, is fake news any story that isn’t completely accurate?
 In many cases, facts aren’t known, and in other cases, facts change over time.
 With the COVID-19 pandemic, our initial assumptions and findings quickly became irrelevant in favor of new data and knowledge; are the initial stories fake news despite being based on the best scientific knowledge we had at the time?

 Is fake news any story that has an intention to persuade someone?
-If so, the entire mainstream media is guilty of fake news in one form or another.
+If so, the entire mainstream media literacy is guilty of fake news in one form or another.
 Opinion pieces are both common and valuable, and we shouldn’t be restricting their publication or accessibility.
 And almost any news story is bound to have at least some bias.

 Because of this, fake news is often difficult to pinpoint—even by advanced algorithms like Google.
 Some fake news slips through the cracks and makes a big impact in search engines.
 Some real news stories are mislabeled as fake news.
 Some “fake news” stories aren’t fake news at all, and some real news stories probably deserve to be called fake news.